RetroPie/RetroPie-Docs/docs/Debian.md

 ### XBOX 360 Controller mappings not working

 The X86 version of Retropie install does not have the xboxdrv installed correctly.
 Please launch Retropie-Setup Manage Packages - Drivers and install xboxdrv and remap your inputs.

-### SteamOS hack to allow installation

-While SteamOS is not based on Ubuntu 16.04 it is based on Debian 8 which is supported.
-Currently you can install it and it will set everything up properly.
-EmulationStation has issues launching roms just like through a manual installation.
-However the samba share setup and all other parts of RetroPie appear to function normally.

-To start follow the same instructions of doing a git clone of the RetroPie repo.
-Then you have to edit

-      RetroPie-Setup/scriptmodules/system.sh

-In the get_os_version() function the work-around is to change:

-            error="Unsupported OS"
-            ;;
-    esac

-To

-            __os_debian_ver="8"
-            ;;
-    esac

-This will obviously override any platform checking done by the script and is very hacky, but it will let the retropie setup continue properly until actual support exists.